In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Results

-To test the robustness of probing and decoding with the change of instructions, we manually write 5 instructions per task (see \Cref{tab:inst}).
+To test the robustness of ICP and ICL with the change of instructions, we manually write 5 instructions per task (see \Cref{tab:inst}).
 Notably, the instructions are \emph{not} designed to be adversarial, but only to explain the task in different terms.

-We sample examples from the training set with $5$ random seeds, and compare ICL with probing on the $3$ classification tasks.
-Following the in-context learning method, we use these training examples as demonstrations in the prompt, and use the decoder to predict the label.
-Following the in-context probing method, we do \emph{not} use any demonstrations, and only provide the instruction and the input to the model, and train an attentional probe (see \Cref{eq:probe}) on the sampled examples.
+We sample examples from the training set with $5$ random seeds, and compare ICL with ICP on the $3$ classification tasks.
+To implement ICL, we use these training examples as demonstrations in the prompt, and decode the classification label.

+For ICP, we do \emph{not} use any demonstrations, and only provide the model with instructions and the input.
+To reduce the clutter in the plots, we only visualize the performance of the methods using the number of training examples that lead to the \emph{best} performance.
+That is an average of $3$ demonstrations for the in-context learning method, $2$ for calibrated ICL, and $170$ training examples for the ICP approach (we will discuss the sample efficiency in \Cref{sec:sample-eff}).\looseness=-1

-We compare the classification F1 score of the \flanxxl{} model.
-We visualize the variation of F1 score with respect to the instructions in \cref{fig:q1}, where shades demonstrate the variations with respect to the selected samples.
+First, we compare the performance of the three methods (ICL, Calibrated ICL, and ICP) on the best-performing model in the mix, i.e., \flanxxl{} model.
+We visualize the variation of the performance with respect to the instructions in \cref{fig:q1}.
+In this figure, traces show the mean performance across $5$ different samples of training data (or demonstration examples) and shades demonstrate the standard deviation of performance with respect to the selected samples.
 In general, we see that probes' performance is significantly more robust to the change of the instructions.
-Interestingly, in-context learning method does \emph{not} often responds intuitively to the changes in the instructions.
-For example, for \tweeteval{} task, the worst results correspond to the prompt: \texttt{does the following contain hate speech?
-Yes or No}, and the best results corresponds to the prompt: \texttt{Write Yes if you detect something hateful in the tweet, write No otherwise}, while the former might sound equally informative (if not more informative) than the latter.
+Interestingly, ICL performance decreases to a close to chance accuracy with minor changes in the instruction on \climate{} task.
+For example, one of the instructions that leads to a low accuracy is: \texttt{Based on the evidence, can we conclude that the claim is definitely supported?
+Answer with only one of the following options: yes, supported | no, refuted | not enough info}, which is not substantially different to the instruction that leads to the best result: \texttt{Given the evidence, is the claim definitely supported, refuted, or there is not enough info?
+Answer with only one of the following options: supports | refutes | not enough info}.